-mau5trap artist, and owner of Kane Audio, a globally recognised sound-designer, producer, and studio engineer.
-Having been featured on the front page of Future Music Magazine, Computer Music, and provided sound-design for Moog, FXpansion, Steve Duda, Cakewalk, and many more, he's as technically skilled as he is creative.
+mau5trap and 5302 Electronica artist, owner of Kane Audio, and a globally recognised sound-designer, producer, and studio engineer.
+Having been featured on the front page of Future Music Magazine, Computer Music, and provided sound-design for Moog, FXpansion, Xfer, Cakewalk, KiloHearts, and many more...

 As a writer & producer, his music has been heard globally in TV Shows, Films, and DJ sets from David Guetta, Deadmau5, Orbital, James Zabiela, to name a few, with international radio play from BBC Radio 1 & Sirius (Pete Tong), to Capital FM (Andi Durrant).
 He’s engineered for several UK Top 40 artists recording vocals and instrumentation including Sian Evans (Kosheen), Chris Jones (Armada), and more.
 As a DJ, Dom has held residencies at some of the worlds most legendary clubs including Space Ibiza and Ministry Of Sound in London.